Sahin-Halil/HMRS-Group-Project/README.md

 ### Academic Integrity
 This project follows Queen Mary University of London's Academic Integrity and Misconduct Policy.
-All generative-AI or external toll usag is acknowledged in this README and the group submission form.
+All generative-AI or external tool usage is acknowledged in this README and the group submission form.